icebert04/icebert04.github.io/_posts/2018-1-30-don't-press-the-panic-button.md

 The **"Think Before You Act"** attribute helped me get through when I witness the wife of our caretaker in our province who commited suicide by hanging herself underneath our mango tree.
 It was crazy!
 Seeing a dead girl like that at the wee hours of the morning!
 It is like the movie The Exorcist and Conjuring mold into one!
-Even a great sense of fear...
+Even with a great sense of fear...
 I stood my ground, didn't panic and thought conscientiously before making decisions.
 I first checked if there is a chance of reviving the person who committed suicide.
 We didn't touch the body, we just look at her if we can revive her.

 Upon confirming of her death, I told everybody not to bring down the deceased body from the tree.
 In this way, nobody will accused any of us who is present at the time of the incident.